rtcharity/resources.eahub.org/content/tips/handover.md

 # The Handover Period

-* Ensure the new organisers are connected with the support they need from outside of the group.
+* Ensure the new organisers are connected with the support they need from outside of the group:
    * Ask them to sign up to the <a target="_blank" href="https://effectivealtruism.us8.list-manage.com/subscribe?u=52b028e7f799cca137ef74763&id=7d52b2f96c">EA Groups Newsletter</a>
    * Invite them to ioin groups for organisers on <a target="_blank" href="https://www.facebook.com/groups/956362287803174/">Facebook</a> and/or <a target="_blank" href="https://join.slack.com/t/eagroups/shared_invite/enQtMzA2NDQ1NzMxOTA3LThjOGNkZTU3NTc0OTc4NmY5YjFmNjRiZmI2ZGZiNTgyYzc1NjY2N2QwYzFmNmEzNjI3NTRkNDI0ZjcyNGM3Y2I">Slack</a>.
    * Introduce them to the CEA Groups Team on <a href="mailto:groups@centreforeffectivealtruism.org">groups@centreforeffectivealtruism.org</a>
+   * Connect them to the organisation at your university responsible for supporting groups.
 * Update the group details on the <a target="_blank" href="https://eahub.org/groups/">EA Hub</a>
 * Have a period of time in which you can show new organisers the ropes by discussing decisions with them and letting them sit in on strategy meetings
-* If possible, emphasise to your successor that you’re happy to be contacted by them in future whenever they want more support (if this is the case)
+* If possible, emphasise to your successor that you’re happy to be contacted by them in future whenever they want more support
-* Ensure anyone else in your group handing over leadership responsibilities to a successor also meets one on one with their replacement to pass on any specific knowledge or advice
+* Ensure anyone else in your group handing over leadership responsibilities to a successor also meets one on one with their replacement to pass on any specific knowledge or advice.

 # How to Write Handover Documents